WSU-cshimizu/ceg4110-group-project-not-my-fortepiano/deliverables/sdp.md

 - Design Specification
   - 9/22: A GUI shall be created.
   - 9/29: A piano shall be displayed on the GUI.
-  - 10/13: A piano shall be interactable on the
+  - 10/13: A piano shall be interactable on the GUI.